sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/other.md

 ### Advanced configuration

 The command line argument used by the quick start is for quickly validating the approach.
-However, you may have more complicated scenarious for snapshotting.
+However, you may have more complicated scenarios for snapshotting.
 In that case you can pass a YAML configuration file:

 ``` shell
 src-expose -snapshot-config config.yaml